JackSzwergold/Writing/poems/Breakfast from the Cart.md

 ***

-*Breakfast from the Cart (c) by Jack Szwergold; written March 30, 2016.
+*Breakfast from the Cart (c) by Jack Szwergold; written on March 30, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*